gokcehan/lf/doc.md

 # WAITING SHELL COMMANDS

 Waiting shell commands are similar to regular shell commands except that they wait for a key press when the command is finished.
-These can be useful to see the output of a program before the ui is resumed.
+These can be useful to see the output of a program before the UI is resumed.
 Waiting shell commands are more appropriate than piping shell commands when the command is verbose and the output is best displayed as multiline.

 # ASYNCHRONOUS SHELL COMMANDS

 Asynchronous shell commands are used to start a command in the background and then resume operation without waiting for the command to finish.
-Stdin, stdout, and stderr of the command is neither connected to the terminal nor to the ui.
+Stdin, stdout, and stderr of the command are neither connected to the terminal nor the UI.

 # REMOTE COMMANDS